osmode/ddash/README.md

 ## What is DDASH?
 ---
-DDASH is a command line utility for Ethereum networking and blockchain application development.
-DDASH allows you to:
+DDASH a tool for Ethereum blockchain development and networking, and an emerging protocol for exchange of distributed data in blockchain networks.

 * One-click Ethereum coinification of any digital resource